MICKAI

 Where this sits

 Mickai is the sovereign AI operating system.
-Twenty-one filed UK patent applications.
-Six hundred and seventy-five cryptographically signed claims.
-Sole inventor Micky Irons.
-Application reference UK00004373277.
+Thirty-one filed UK patent applications.
+Nine hundred and fourteen cryptographically signed claims.
+UK IPO public register, GB2607309.8 to GB2610422.4.
 The seven structural properties and eleven contract clauses are designed to be used by anyone writing a procurement spec for sovereign AI in a regulated UK environment, irrespective of whether Mickai is the chosen vendor.
 The framework is the contribution; the vendor selection is downstream.

 Sources